Safecast/Tilemap/README.md

 ## Secondary Content Files and Scripts

+#### menu_tooltips_512x8704.png

+`menu_tooltips_512x8704.png` is a spritesheet containing images used by the menu's tooltip animations.
+This is structured such that each image is 256x256 pixels.
+Each 512x256 pixel row in the image contains the start and end animation keyframes for a tooltip.
+The order of existing images should generally not be changed, as there references to them.

 #### scale64_60x854.png

-scale64_60x854.png is the symbology scale displayed at the bottom-right hand corner of the screen.
+`scale64_60x854.png` is the symbology scale displayed at the bottom-right hand corner of the screen.

 #### schoriz_362x44.png

-schoriz_362x44.png is the primary Safecast logo referenced by index.html, about_inline.html, and methodology.html.
+`schoriz_362x44.png` is the primary Safecast logo referenced by index.html, about_inline.html, and methodology.html.

-#### reticle_62x62.png

-reticle_62x62.png is the query reticle graphic from the iOS / OS X app, referenced by index.html.
-It is used here only as an icon for activating the analagous hud.js, which internally renders its own icon for use dynamically.

 #### xa_13x13.png

-xa_13x13.png is not in active use, having been inlined as a base64-encoded PNG text string in several content files.
+`xa_13x13.png` is not in active use, having been inlined as a base64-encoded PNG text string in several content files.
 The source file is present for maintainability.

 #### bgeigie_viewer_inline.html

-bgeigie_viewer_inline.html contains HTML elements representing the UI for bGeigie log queries.
-It depends on styles in bgeigie_viewer_inline.css being loaded first.
+`bgeigie_viewer_inline.html` contains HTML elements representing the UI for bGeigie log queries.
+It depends on styles in `bgeigie_viewer_inline.css` being loaded first.

-bgeigie_viewer_inline.html is not a standalone HTML document, and is intended only to be injected or inlined into a content div after being loaded asynchronously.
+`bgeigie_viewer_inline.html` is not a standalone HTML document, and is intended only to be injected or inlined into a content div after being loaded asynchronously.

-After the HTML content in bgeigie_viewer_inline.html has been fully loaded into the DOM, event listeners are databound to these form elements in safemap.js.
+After the HTML content in `bgeigie_viewer_inline.html` has been fully loaded into the DOM, event listeners are databound to these form elements in `safemap.js`.

 #### bgeigie_viewer_inline.css

-bgeigie_viewer_inline.css contains CSS styles representing the UI for bGeigie log queries, and styles used by bgeigie_viewer.js for Google Maps InfoWindows and the Data Transfer view.
+`bgeigie_viewer_inline.css` contains CSS styles representing the UI for bGeigie log queries, and styles used by `bgeigie_viewer.js` for Google Maps InfoWindows and the Data Transfer view.

-bgeigie_viewer_inline.css is not a standalone CSS document, and is intended only to be injected or inlined into a style element after being loaded asynchronously.
+`bgeigie_viewer_inline.css` is not a standalone CSS document, and is intended only to be injected or inlined into a style element after being loaded asynchronously.

-bgeigie_viewer_inline.css should be loaded before bgeigie_viewer_inline.html or bgeigie_viewer.js.
+`bgeigie_viewer_inline.css` should be loaded before `bgeigie_viewer_inline.html` or `bgeigie_viewer.js`.

 #### bgpreview_118x211.png

-bgpreview_118x211.png is referenced by bgeigie_viewer_inline.html and is simply a preview image screenshot displayed for illustrative purposes to the user.
+`bgpreview_118x211.png` is referenced by `bgeigie_viewer_inline.html` and is simply a preview image screenshot displayed for illustrative purposes to the user.

 #### world_155a_z0.png

-world_155a_z0.png is referenced by bgeigie_viewer.js.
+`world_155a_z0.png` is referenced by `bgeigie_viewer.js`.
 It is a 256x256 pixel Web Mercator map tile at zoom level 0 representing the entire world.

-world_155a_z0.png is the background image used by bgeigie_viewer.js's Data Transfer view when showing a preview map as logs are being downloaded and processed.
+`world_155a_z0.png` is the background image used by `bgeigie_viewer.js`'s Data Transfer view when showing a preview map as logs are being downloaded and processed.

 #### about_inline.html

-about_inline.html contains HTML content displayed when the user clicks "About."
+`about_inline.html` contains HTML content displayed when the user clicks "About."

-about_inline.html is not a standalone HTML document, and is intended only to be injected or inlined into a content div after being loaded asynchronously.
+`about_inline.html` is not a standalone HTML document, and is intended only to be injected or inlined into a content div after being loaded asynchronously.

-about_inline.html contains links to data sources and methodology.html.
+`about_inline.html` contains links to data sources and methodology.html.
 It also directly invokes a global JavaScript function to show "What's New".

+(todo: resize or redesign to work better with smaller mobile displays)

 #### methodology.html

-methodology.html is a full HTML document describing the data processing methdology of the Tilemap for users.
+`methodology.html` is a full HTML document describing the data processing methdology of the Tilemap for users.
 It is accessed from "About", and opens in a new window.

 #### webmap_dataflow_2048x1536.png

-webmap_dataflow_2048x1536.png is a diagram image referenced by methodology.html.
+`webmap_dataflow_2048x1536.png` is a diagram image referenced by methodology.html.
 It contains a simplified overview of the Tilemap's data flow and sources.

 #### webmap_files_2048x1536.png

-webmap_files_2048x1536.png is a diagram image referenced by methodology.html.
+`webmap_files_2048x1536.png` is a diagram image referenced by methodology.html.
 It contains a simplified overview of the Tilemap's file structure.

 #### whatsnew_en_inline.html

-whatsnew_en_inline.html contains English-language HTML content displayed once during April 2015, or when the user clicks "What's New" in "About."
+`whatsnew_en_inline.html` contains English-language HTML content displayed once during April 2015, or when the user clicks "What's New" in "About."

-whatsnew_en_inline.html is not a standalone HTML documents, and is intended only to be injected or inlined into a content div after being loaded asynchronously.
+`whatsnew_en_inline.html` is not a standalone HTML documents, and is intended only to be injected or inlined into a content div after being loaded asynchronously.

 #### whatsnew_ja_inline.html

-whatsnew_ja_inline.html contains Japanese-language HTML content displayed once during April 2015, or when the user clicks "What's New" in "About."
+`whatsnew_ja_inline.html` contains Japanese-language HTML content displayed once during April 2015, or when the user clicks "What's New" in "About."

-whatsnew_ja_inline.html is not a standalone HTML documents, and is intended only to be injected or inlined into a content div after being loaded asynchronously.
+`whatsnew_ja_inline.html` is not a standalone HTML documents, and is intended only to be injected or inlined into a content div after being loaded asynchronously.

 #### whatsnew_en_847x793.jpg

-whatsnew_en_847x793.jpg is an English-language content image referenced by whatsnew_en_inline.html.
+`whatsnew_en_847x793.jpg` is an English-language content image referenced by `whatsnew_en_inline.html`.
 It is a diagrammed screenshot illustrating major changes made in an April 2015 release of the Tilemap.

 #### whatsnew_ja_847x793.jpg

-whatsnew_ja_847x793.jpg is a Japanese-language content image referenced by whatsnew_ja_inline.html.
+`whatsnew_ja_847x793.jpg` is a Japanese-language content image referenced by `whatsnew_ja_inline.html`.
 It is a diagrammed screenshot illustrating major changes made in an April 2015 release of the Tilemap.

 #### flag-jp_50x27.png

-flag-jp_50x27.png is a borderless Japanese flag icon.
-It is referenced by whatsnew_en_inline.html and whatsnew_ja_inline.html and used to provide the user with language selection.
+`flag-jp_50x27.png` is a borderless Japanese flag icon.
+It is referenced by `whatsnew_en_inline.html` and ``whatsnew_ja_inline.html` and used to provide the user with language selection.

 #### flag-usuk_50x27.png

-flag-usuk_50x27.png is a borderless split US/UK flag icon.
-It is referenced by whatsnew_en_inline.html and whatsnew_ja_inline.html and used to provide the user with language selection.
+`flag-usuk_50x27.png` is a borderless split US/UK flag icon.
+It is referenced by `whatsnew_en_inline.html` and `whatsnew_ja_inline.html` and used to provide the user with language selection.